Project

 Educating Nigerian Girls in New Enterprises (ENGINE)

-ENGINE worked with government schools to improve the quality of teaching and to provide additional literacy and numeracy support to girls.
+The project worked with communities and the public and private sectors.
+It worked with government schools to improve the quality of teaching and to provide additional literacy and numeracy support to girls.
 Out-of-school girls were given educational opportunities through flexible learning with tailored modules in government centres or ENGINE learning spaces.
 ENGINE also worked with government centres to provide better access to childcare.
-Additionally, girls were supported to set up their own micro-businesses, through help to obtain government ID registration and bank accounts, enabling access to capital.
+Girls were equipped with life skills, asset-building skills and income-generation skills.
+They were supported to set up their own micro-businesses, through help to obtain government ID registration and bank accounts, enabling access to capital.

-• Established 170 learning spaces used for training and academic support for girls and young women.
+• Establishing 522 learning centres used for training and academic support.

-• Contributed to the adoption of a code of conduct that provides guidelines for the behaviour of teachers and students.
-The code of conduct has been adopted for use in schools in the FCT, Kaduna, and Kano.
-A code of conduct for use in non-formal education centres has been adopted at the federal level for national use.
+• Contributing to the adoption of a Code of Conduct that provides guidelines for the behaviour of teachers and students.
+This Code has been adopted for use in schools in the FCT, Kaduna and Kano.
+A code of conduct for use in non-formal education centres has been adopted at the federal level.

 Mercy Corps: